 As is often the case, it’s never a matter of what just happened.
 If you dig deep enough, you’ll find that the funny business—and there was plenty of it—started long ago.

 I’ve cobbled together what I could find on Quadriga and assembled it into a timeline.
 But before we delve into that, let me introduce you to a few more characters.

 Jennifer Robertson is Cotten’s widow, a woman he bequeathed all of his worldly belongings to shortly before his death.
-In addition to becoming the largest shareholder of Quadriga, she now owns a yacht, an airplane, and millions of dollars worth of property—assets that hordes of jilted Quadriga customers feel they now have a right to.
+In addition to becoming the largest shareholder of Quadriga, she now owns a yacht, an airplane and millions of dollars worth of property—assets that hordes of jilted Quadriga customers feel they now have a right to.

 And then there’s Quadriga co-founder Michael Patryn.
 Some people—actually, a lot of people—believe Patryn is convicted money launderer Omar Dhanani and that he changed his name to disguise his criminal past after the U.S. deported him back to Canada.
 I am not saying Patryn is Dhanani.
 I’ll leave you to draw your own conclusion.
 But I’d be remiss not to include Dhanani’s earlier dealings on my timeline.

 Also, a few words on how the exchange handled its banking.
 Quadriga had no company bank accounts.
 If you wanted to purchase crypto on the exchange, you would send your money to one of Quadriga’s third-party payment processors via a bank wire, an Interac e-transfer or a bank draft.
-Once your fiat was received, your Quadriga account would then be credited with QuadrigaCX Bucks (archive), a digital stand in for Canadian dollars.
+Once your fiat was received, your Quadriga account would then be credited with QuadrigaCX Bucks (archive), a digital stand in for real dollars.

 According to the exchange’s website: